 Depending on the ingredients you choose to use, Buddha Bowls can contain a whole rainbow of ingredients, and the flavors can change in a myriad of ways just by varying the ingredients and changing up the dressing.

 Thankfully, the basic Buddha Bowl formula stays the same.
-The best part is, just about every Buddha bowl out there is simple to make and jam-packed with filling nutrients and vitamins that aid weight loss and overall health.
+The best part is, just about every Buddha bowl out there is simply to make and jam-packed with filling nutrients and vitamins that aid weight loss and overall health.
 If you can’t tell, we’re pretty big fans.

 The best part is that once you get the hang of the general recipe, a Buddha bowl is simple to make and full of nutrients and vitamins that will aid in weight loss and boost your overall health.
+I hope this helps answer what is a buddha bowl, and you can enjoy making them from now on.

 Have you tried a Buddha Bowl before?